(Added by Ordinance No. 189580; amended by Ordinance Nos. 189714 and 190063, effective August 21, 2020.)

 b.
 A City of Portland Notice to Applicants relating to a Tenant’s right to request a Modification or Accommodation;

 c.
-A City of Portland Notice to Applicants referencing where an Applicant could obtain the Portland Housing Bureau (PHB)’s Statement of Applicant Rights;
+A City of Portland Housing Bureau (PHB)’s Statement of Applicant Rights and Responsibilities Notices;

 d.
 If the Landlord charges a screening fee, a description of the Landlord’s Screening Criteria and evaluation process; and